sjsrey/gisci16/proposal.md

 # Tutorial Proposal: Spatial Data Analysis with  PySAL

-**Sergio J. Rey**  School of Geographical Sciences and Urban Planning Arizona State University
+**Sergio J. Rey**  School of Geographical Sciences and Urban Planning, Arizona State University

 **Daniel Arribas-Bel** Department of Geography and Planning, University of Liverpool